WinterWind33/fish-and-plants/README.md

 The repo uses CMake as the main build system, and it requires at least `CMake 3.19`.

+### Developers

+If you want to contribute to the prject, before you commit anything you need to configure [pre-commits](https://pre-commit.com/): in the main repo folder, type `pre-commit install`.

 ## Application reference

 [Here](./docs/reference/rpi_gc.md) you can find the main application reference.